Stocks greet Trump era with a bounce

-The Trump era is about to begin -- and Wall Street is greeting it with gains.
+The Trump era is about to begin -- and Wall Street is greeting it with a bounce.

 The Dow climbed about 100 points on Friday morning as investors around the world await the swearing in of America's 45th president.